nogueiraantonio/dscpe-widget-property-editor/README.md

 As in [Standalone Widget](#1-standalone-widget), the Widget will be served from a local HTTP server, but will be executed within a 3DDashboard.
 Therefore, due to the 3DDashboard infrastructure, your local HTTP server must be reachable by the server running the 3DDashboard.

-Moreover due to [mixed content policy](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) and the fact that your 3DExperience Platform must run using HTTPS, your local server must serve HTTPS (and not simple HTTP).
+Moreover due to [mixed content policy](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) and the fact that your 3DEXPERIENCE Platform must run using HTTPS, your local server must serve HTTPS (and not simple HTTP).

 Also, the 3DDashboard won't let you run a non trusted Widget.
-That imply that the 3DExperience server trusts your local server.
+That implies that the 3DEXPERIENCE server trusts your local server.

 That brings some more configuration steps, but nothing is impossible.